 Today, 80% of the finance for nature conservation comes from public expenditures.
 I think we can do that much better in a more efficient manner.
 There’s a big empty role or space, and GEF can get in and help countries do those two things, mobilized more effectively resources, and generates more policy coherency.
 We do both things; we will be on track to achieve the multilateral environmental agreements’ goals and targets.

 Mongabay: You mentioned the environment is being a unifying issue for the under 35s, but the challenges we face daily are really quite daunting.
 What would you say to young people on environmental issues in terms of what they can do or why they should be hopeful?

 Let me give you an example, what I mean by this.
-I got four kids, and as any other father, I want my kids to follow my tracks and follow my career.
+I’ve got four kids, and as with any other father, I want my kids to follow my tracks and follow my career.
 Even though I’m not a biologist, I’m a lawyer, I became an environmental lawyer, I want my four kids to work on nature conservation.
 As they left high school and went into college, none decided to study ecology or biology or forestry.
 Initially, I was kind of upset, and I thought I failed to give my kids a good example.
-Still, they surprised and decided to study a career that doesn’t have to do anything with management or natural resources, but whatever they are going to do is related to nature conservation and climate change.
-My two older sons, one is studying business, and he’s full-on green business, and my other daughter, study psychology.
+Still, they surprised me and decided to study a career that doesn’t have to do anything with management or natural resources, but whatever they are going to do is related to nature conservation and climate change.
+My two older sons, one is studying business, and he’s full-on green business, and my other daughter, studies psychology.
 She’s working with local communities and indigenous groups and wildlife conservation.